Opinion | Mitch McConnell’s debt limit game-playing is lunacy, and we should say so

 But Politico reports that Republicans are still threatening to withhold their votes, even if that disaster money is in that package, and blasting the White House and Democrats for even considering this approach.

-Remarkably, Sen. John Kennedy (R-La.) insists not only that this won’t pass, but that the mere fact that Democrats might do this shows they’re operating “in bad faith,” and don’t actually have the “back” of disaster-sufferers.
+Remarkably, Sen. John Neely Kennedy (R-La.) insists not only that this won’t pass but also the mere fact that Democrats might do this shows they’re operating “in bad faith” and don’t actually have the “back” of disaster-sufferers.

 Just try to fathom how deranged that position truly is.
-Republicans insist Democrats must do it themselves, with no Republican support, and if Democrats package the hike with other things that must be done — such as disaster aid or funding the government — that’s somehow placing unfair pressure on Republicans to join in raising it.
+Republicans insist Democrats must deal with the debt limit themselves, with no Republican support, and if Democrats package this with other things that must be done — such as disaster aid or funding the government — that’s somehow placing unfair pressure on Republicans to join in raising it.

 But Republicans themselves agree the debt limit must be suspended or raised.
 Kennedy agrees with this.
 So does McConnell!
-As McConnell puts it, “America should and never will default.”
+As McConnell puts it, “America should never and never will default.”

 So why shouldn’t they feel obliged to actually vote to suspend or raise the debt limit for the good of the country, just as Democrats did under a Republican president, when this also had to be done for the good of the country?